Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Causal representation learning with instantaneous effects

-\paragraph{Mutual information estimator} Since \OurApproach{} requires perfect interventions to guarantee disentanglement of the causal variables, we can further exploit this information in the optimization process by enforcing independencies between parents and children under interventions.
-In particular, under interventions on the variable $C_i$ at time $t$, \ie{} $I^{t}_i=1$, the following independencies must hold: $C_i^{t}\independent \text{pa}(C_i^{t})\vert I^{t}_i=1$.
-The same independencies can be transferred to the latent space as $\zpsi{i}^{t}\independent (\zpsipa{i}^{t},z^{t-1})\vert I^{t}_i=1$.
-To use these independencies as learning signals in \OurApproach{}'s gradient-based framework, we use the fact that two variables being independent corresponds to the mutual information (MI) of both to be zero \cite{kullback1997information}.
-Following previous work on neural network based MI estimation \cite{vandenoord2018representation, belghazi2018mutual, hjelm2018learning}, we implement this framework by training a network to distinguish between samples from the joint distribution $p(\zpsi{i}^{t},\zpsipa{i}^{t},z^{t-1}|I^{t}_i=1)$ and the product of their marginals, i.e. $p(\zpsi{i}^{t}|I^{t}_i=1)p(\zpsipa{i}^{t},z^{t-1}|I^{t}_i=1)$.
-While the MI estimator network is trained to optimize its classification accuracy, the latents are optimized to do the opposite, effectively minimizing the mutual information between $\zpsi{i}^{t}$ and its parents.
-This way, we regularize the latent representation to follow the independencies between causal variables and their parents under interventions.
+\paragraph{Mutual information estimator} If the provided interventions are fully perfect, \ie{} they remove temporal dependencies as well, we can exploit this independence by masking out the temporal parents in the prior distribution under interventions.
+Furthermore, with perfect interventions, we also enforce the mutual information (MI) \cite{kullback1997information} between parents and children under interventions to be zero as an additional regularization.
+Following work on neural MI estimation \cite{vandenoord2018representation, belghazi2018mutual, hjelm2018learning}, we train a network to distinguish between samples from the joint distribution $p(\zpsi{i}^{t},\zpsipa{i}^{t},z^{t-1}|I^{t}_i=1)$ and the product of their marginals, $p(\zpsi{i}^{t}|I^{t}_i=1)p(\zpsipa{i}^{t},z^{t-1}|I^{t}_i=1)$.
+While the MI estimator optimizes its accuracy, the latents are optimized to do the opposite, effectively forcing $\zpsi{i}^{t}$ and its parents to be independent under interventions.